hydephp/develop/docs/digging-deeper/navigation.md

 ## Introduction

-A great time-saving feature of HydePHP is the automatic navigation menu and documentation sidebar generation.
+HydePHP offers an automatic navigation menu and documentation sidebar generation feature, designed to take the pain out of creating navigation menus.
-Hyde is designed to automatically configure these menus for you based on the content you have in your project.
+While Hyde does its best to configure these menus automatically based on understanding your project files, you may want to customize them further.
+This documentation will guide you through the customization process.

 There are two types of navigation menus in Hyde:

 - **Primary Navigation Menu**: This is the main navigation menu that appears on most pages of your site.
 - **Documentation Sidebar**: This is a sidebar that appears on documentation pages and contains links to other documentation pages.

-HydePHP automatically generates all of these menus for you based on the content of your project, and does its best to automatically configure them in the way that you most likely want them to be.

-Of course, this won't always be perfect, so thankfully Hyde makes it a breeze to customize these menus to your liking.
 Keep on reading to learn how!
 To learn even more about the sidebars, visit the [Documentation Pages](documentation-pages) documentation.

 ### Quick primer on the internals